Create a virtual environment

 Required packages¶

-In the environment created above, run
+In the virtual environment created above, install geoextent in development mode with all dependencies:

 Run tests¶